jro-github/intersected_contrails/README.md

 | **S3**   | *a ∈ (0, 90]* (angled) <br> `d₀,₁ ≤ 1.1σₕ,C1 + 1.1σₕ,C0` | Contrail 0 and Contrail 1 intersect at a nonzero angle, with overlapping regions depending on distance and σ parameters.       | Angled Intersection |

 Note: In reality, a time gap of 0 seconds would imply two aircraft colliding, which is not physically possible.
 Instead, we set a time gap of 900 seconds to represent a delayed generation of the second contrail, allowing meaningful overlap/intersection scenarios without implying collision.
 So that:
-- The Simulation can be allow to have sufficient time for C0 to form and diffuse.
+- The Simulation can be allowed to have sufficient time for C0 to form and diffuse.
-- A too short time gap (for example, 0) could potentially trigger TCAS.
+- A too-short time gap (for example, 0) could potentially trigger TCAS.

-However, the gap time can be still modify in the main logic of the calculation. `src\ContrailsWakeVortex2020\wake_vortex_individual_s0.java, etc.`
+However, the gap time can still be modified in the main logic of the calculation. `src\ContrailsWakeVortex2020\wake_vortex_individual_s0.java, etc.`

 ## Calculation Steps
-The main logic of the calculation is to simulate the evolution of aircraft contrails (condensation trails) and their interaction with atmospheric conditions.
-Which is located in `src\ContrailsWakeVortex2020\wake_vortex_individual_s0.java, etc.` The physical process of **Diffusion**,  **Vertical Motion:**,  **Adiabatic Heating**, and the changes in **Ice Particles** are formed in following steps.
+The main logic of the calculation is to simulate the evolution of aircraft contrails and their interaction with atmospheric conditions.
+Which is located in `src\ContrailsWakeVortex2020\wake_vortex_individual_s0.java, etc.` The physical process of **Diffusion**,  **Vertical Motion:**,  **Adiabatic Heating**, and the changes in **Ice Particles** are formed in the following steps.

 ### 1. Parameter Initialization